lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 A large LLM requires the energy of a city.
 It feeds on enormous fields of servers, housed in giant warehouses, full of expensive processors running at full speed for months at a time.
 This is not something that can be optimized away; we have been optimizing chips and energy production for a long time now, and we know how they will improve in future.

 This costs billions, so it will forever remain in the hands of a few massive corporations.
 Nor *should* such capabilities be available to just anyone.
-[The environmental cost of AI is staggering](https://www.nature.com/articles/d41586-024-00478-x): the energy, the water usage, the land displacement, the minerals mined for the chips and other infrastructure, and much more.
+[The environmental cost of AI is staggering](https://www.nature.com/articles/d41586-024-00478-x): the energy, the land displacement, the minerals mined for the chips and other infrastructure, and much more.

 So long as we continue to allow them to exist, LLMs will be monopolized in the hands of a few corporations.
 History shows us that technology tends towards monopolization.
 (Have you tried buying a phone recently?
 Did you enjoy trying the Firefox OS, or Ubuntu Touch, or Nokia’s Symbian, or Samsung’s Tizen, or Palm’s webOS, or Blackberry OS, or Microsoft’s Windows Mobile?
 No, you chose between iOS and Android, between a 3.5 trillion dollar company and a 2 trillion dollar company.
 All those operating systems lost in time, like tears in rain.)
 This tendency is true even in fields where scale is not needed—how much more so in a field where scale is the defining feature?